The Nordstrom Winter Sale Is Here -- Save Up to 40% on Top Brands

-The Nordstrom Winter Sale Is Here -- Save Up to 40% on Dresses, Shoes, Denim and More
+The Nordstrom Winter Sale Is Here -- New Markdowns on Dresses, Shoes, Denim and More

 On any given day, Nordstrom is our go-to department store for all things stylish -- in addition to carrying our favorite brands, we just can't resist no-gimmick free shipping and returns when ordering online.
 And now that the Nordstrom Winter Sale has finally arrived, we'll basically be camped out at Nordstrom.com until further notice.

 Through Feb.
 23, the retailer is slashing up to 40% on all kinds of stylish clothing, shoes, handbags, jewelry, accessories, beauty products, home goods and more.
-Even men's and kids' items are part of this massive sale.
+Now's the perfect time to score big on winter coats; even men's and kids' items are part of this massive sale.

 We're still sifting through these incredible deals, but we've already spotted savings on a variety of top brands we love, including Eberjey, Rag & Bone, Mother, Good American, Burberry, Ugg, La Ligne and Madewell.
 Sizes are selling out, so we suggest acting quickly if you see something you like.